umbralcalc/umbralcalc/README.md

 ### Ongoing projects

 - An app which leverages [data-informed simulations of freshwater fish population dynamics](https://github.com/umbralcalc/anglersim) to help inform recreational anglers about their influence on UK fish populations.
+- A property market emulator tool for the past and present UK housing market.